Direct Estimation of Appearance Models for Segmentation: Introduction

 Many image segmentation algorithms pre-process an image using the response of Gabor filters to define features \cite{jain1991unsupervised, mccann2014images, yuan2015factorization}.
 Although very useful for capturing texture information, the use of filter banks requires significant processing and memory overhead.
-Moreover, the use of filter responses as features for segmentation leads to inaccurate localization of region boundaries, due to the non-trivial spatial extent of texture filters.
+Moreover, the use of filter responses can lead to inaccurate localization of region boundaries, due to the non-trivial spatial extent of texture filters.

+Recent segmentation methods have also use machine learning techniques to define local features or in complete end-to-end systems (see, e.g.\ \cite{minaee2021image}).
+Machine learning methods typically require labeled datasets for training and often do not generalize across different imaging domains.
+The resulting systems can also suffer from limited interpretability.
+In contrast, our model based approach is easily interpretable and can be applied to different types of images without requiring any training data.

-The algorithms we describe in this paper allow for estimating non-parametric appearance models that can represent the appearance of textures directly in terms of individual pixel values.
-This makes it possible to segment images with textures without relying on filter banks.
-This leads to efficient methods that accurately localize the boundaries between regions with complex textures.
+The algorithms we describe in this paper do not rely on filter responses or learned features.
+Instead we work directly with raw pixel values.
+Our methods estimate non-parametric models that represent the appearance of regions in terms of distributions over pixel values.
+This makes it possible to accurately localize the boundaries between regions with complex appearances.

 The remainder of the paper is organized as follows.
-In Section 2 we describe how we represent the appearance of regions using non-parametric statistical models.
-In Section 3 we discuss how local image statistics can be related to appearance models using algebraic equations.
-These algebraic equations lead to two different methods for estimating appearance models described in Section 4.
+In Section 2 we describe how we represent the appearance of regions using non-parametric models that capture the distribution of pixel values within a region.
+In Section 3 we discuss how local image statistics can be related to the appearance models of images with two regions using a set of algebraic constraints.
+These algebraic constraints lead to two different methods for estimating appearance models described in Section 4.
 In Section 5, we show experimental results and evaluate both the accuracy of the estimated appearance models and the segmentations obtained using these models.
 Finally, Section 6 concludes the paper with a summary and brief discussion.